 An in-depth comprehension and experience of the relevant acoustical standards such as:

 - EN ISO 16283-1:2014 Field measurement of sound insulation in buildings and of building elements — Part 1: airborne sound insulation.

 - EN ISO 16283-2:2018 Field Measurement of Impact Sound Insulation of Floors — Part 2: Impact sound insulation.

 Such competent persons need to demonstrate both practical and theoretical competence and should participate in relevant continuing professional development.
-Competence may be demonstrated through reference to an appropriate qualification and/or professional membership of a recognised acoustic organisation, or other similar 3rd. party recognised accreditation scheme with specialist skills in sound testing.
+Competence may be demonstrated through reference to an appropriate qualification and/or professional membership of a recognised acoustic organisation, or other similar 3rd party recognised accreditation scheme with specialist skills in sound insulation testing.

 Competent Members of the AACI-SITS, as defined in TGD-E,2014 (Building Control Acts 1990 to 2014):

 - Ted Dalton MIOA, M.Sc. in Applied Acoustics, Dip in Acoustics and Noise Ctrl, Dalton Acoustics.
 Completion of the Advanced Sound Insulation Testing course at SRL (UK).

 - Diarmuid Keaney MIOA, M.Sc. in Applied Acoustics, Dip in Acoustics and Noise Ctrl, ICAN Acoustics.
 Completion of the Advanced Sound Insulation Testing course at SRL (UK).